michaelweinberger/scRNA-seq-integration/README.md

 - `script_dir`   Directory containing scripts copied from https://github.com/michaelweinberger/ scRNA-seq-integration/scripts/
 - `out_dir`   Directory containing all output, will be created if non-existent
 - `input_file_list`   List of file paths pointing to Scanpy objects containing scRNA-seq data to be integrated.
 The objects should contain a full matrix of raw expression counts in the .X slot (expression matrix should not be subset to highly variable genes).
 The .obs metadata in each object should contain an identically named column (e.g. "sample_id" or "cell_type") which will be used in scVI as key for data integration (`scvi_key`) and in SAMap as key to determine the maximum neighbourhood size of each cell (`samap_key`).
 - `species_list`   List of species names that the scRNA-seq objects in  `input_file_list` were generated in, one of "human", "mouse" or "zebrafish".
 The order of `species_list` should match that of `input_file_list`.
-Each species should be named only once in `species_list`, ie. Each input dataset should
+Each species should be named only once in `species_list`, ie. each input dataset should originate from a different species.

 ### scVI/scANVI integration
 - `scvi_run`   Indicates if integration via scVI and scANVI should be run ("Yes" or "No")